aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/open-files/filter-objects-while-loading-workbook-or-worksheet/_index.md

     Aspose::Cells::Startup();
     Aspose::Cells::Cleanup();
     return 0;
 }
 ```

-This is how to use the CustomLoadFilter class as per worksheet names.
+This is how to use the `CustomLoadFilter` class according to worksheet names.

 ```cpp
 #include <iostream>